Standard Pallet Sizes & Dimensions

-There is also a second kind of Euro pallet that are used in the European chemical industry.
+There is also a second kind of Euro pallet that is used in the European chemical industry.
 These pallets are called “CP” pallets.
-These standard pallet size are specifically designed to resist chemical exposure and are made from both wood and plastic.
+These standard pallet sizes are specifically designed to resist chemical exposure and are made from both wood and plastic.

 |Dimensions (W × L × D)||ISO pallet alternative|